HimanshuGoel/my-full-stack-learning-app/BEST_PRACTICES.md

 - Use `trackBy` to improve performance by uniquely identifying elements in `ngFor`.

-### Avoid using `enums`

-- Enums cannot be tree-shaken.
-Consider alternatives like constants.

 ### Optimize images with `ngSrc` and set dimensions

 - Use `ngSrc` for lazy loading images and set dimensions (`width` and `height`) to prevent layout shifts.